Michelle Tanner: Book series

 Shortly after the show ended, two separate book series focusing respectively on Michelle and Stephanie were published.
 The stories take place mainly during the continuity of the show's later seasons and include the sisters' friends and many other characters.
 The plots mainly focus on the characters' struggles and triumphs.
 Most of the books were not an episode in the series.
 Michelle is about nine years old and Stephanie is in her teens in the series.
 The books were mainly published in the 1990s.

 Fuller House

 The Olsen twins declined to reprise their role for Fuller House, the 2016 Netflix sequel to Full House.
 Ashley stated that she would not feel comfortable in front of the camera after a 12-year absence from acting and Mary-Kate stated that the timing was bad.
 In the series, their character is only seen during flashbacks and mentioned from time-to-time.
-For example, Danny mentions to the family that Michelle is now working as a fashion designer in New York, and thus has become an unseen character of this series.
+For example, in the first episode Danny mentions to the family that Michelle is now working as a fashion designer in New York, and thus has become an unseen character of this series.